While the Cafe was at the heart of the business, the Network was its engine.

-It’s rare that you work with a group of folks that you want to spend the rest of your
+It's rare that you work with a group of folks that you want to spend the rest of your evening

 I have always thought that myself, you can teach anyone anything if they are willing to learn, but

-Finding success as an upstart Internet Service Provider in the early days of the web wasn’t
+Finding success as an upstart Internet Service Provider in the early days of the web wasn't easy.

 At a meeting one morning after about six months or so of starting my job, Mike Apgar turned to me

-It was so offensive, I asked Jesse Harris (who was my AS at the time) if he would take the call
+It was so offensive, I asked Jesse Harris (who was my AS at the time) if he would take the call and

-Speakeasy debuted at number 47 on the Inc 500 list of the US’s fastest growing private
+Speakeasy debuted at number 47 on the Inc 500 list of the US's fastest growing private companies in

-The success of Speakeasy was often written about; this piece tracks the history of the company as
+The success of Speakeasy was often written about; this piece tracks the history of the company as it

 DSL Headbangers Metallica strikes Speakeasy Deal by Karl Bode Metallica, the band that created

-Through a partnership between the band and Seattle-based Internet service provider Speakeasy,
+Through a partnership between the band and Seattle-based Internet service provider Speakeasy, music

 After their infamous battle with Napster, Metallica decided to take the reigns of how their music

 Jay Hollett was newly hired, and I was his mentor, so he sat next to me and asked a lot of